Nico-Curti/pyhide/README.md

 ## Limits and current issues

-* The function arg names are not correctly replaced, so if they are present the obfuscated code is incorrect
 * The obfuscated code is still quite readable...
 I need to better encode some parts
+* The obfuscated code could be increase in terms of lines' length...
+* If a pkg function use keywords with the same name of other variables they will be incorrectly replaced

 ## Authors